Introduction to Environmental Studies: Water

 Compare offerings and share your lists with others.

 This program will introduce students to the field of Environmental Studies through the lenses of Marine Science, Native American and Indigenous Studies, and Political Ecology.
 Our focus will be on marine environments, environmental justice, and a sense of place.
+During the winter quarter, concepts introduced in the fall will be deepened through case studies.

 Marine and estuarine resources of Washington constitute some of the most valuable to both the ecology, culture and economy of the state.
 Concepts in ecology and the relationship between the physical-chemical environment and the biology of living organisms (and vice versa) will be the Marine Science portion of the program.
 Knowing of the effects of human activities in modifying the aquatic realm and the resultant effects on organisms will be the culmination of our understanding.
 Students will be introduced to basic physical principles of oceanography, the biology of organisms of importance and the ecology of the nearshore regions of the Pacific Northwest.
 Students will learn basic quantitative techniques of oceanography and ecology, and learn to identify some local organisms.